gravitational/teleport/rfd/0157-aws-eks-discover.md

 We will reuse existing code for AWS Integration setup using these new permissions.

 After setting up AWS integration, users will see a list of the EKS clusters in the next step.
-There, they will be able to use checkboxes in the table to select the cluster(s) they want to enroll.
+There, they will be able to select the cluster they want to enroll.
 We will determine which clusters are already enrolled and present in the Teleport inventory; those clusters will be greyed out in the table.